 Fungal infections of the skin are common, especially among athletes and others -- kids or adults -- who work out regularly.
 Athlete's foot is just one example.
-Jock itch, ringworm, and yeast infections of the skin are others.
+Jock itch, ringworm, and yeast infections of the skin, warts, molluscum contagiosum, and community acquired staph infections are others.

 If you exercise at a school gym or field, health club, private gym, or tennis club, you're bound to be exposed to sweaty clothes, germ-ridden exercise equipment, or both.
 It can add up to an increased risk of these annoying, but typically not serious, skin infections.

 To lower your risk of fungal infections, use these hygiene tips whenever you work out:

 - Wash your hands.
 It sounds obvious, but do you wash every time?
 Before and after a workout, wash your hands properly.
 That means using soap, lathering up (either warm or cold water is OK), and rubbing your hands for at least 20 seconds, according to CDC guidelines.
 Rinse well.
 Dry with a clean towel, or air dry.

 - Sanitize if you can’t wash.
 If you don't have access to soap and water, use an alcohol-based sanitizer.
 Pick one that has at least 60% alcohol.
 Apply sanitizer to the palm of one hand then rub your hands together.
 Rub it over all surfaces of your hands and fingers until your hands are totally dry.